addulac/phd/source/15_wmmsb.md

 ### Convergence analysis

 Figure \ref{fig_5:conv_entropy} shows the evolution of the log-likelihood for the MMSB-based models on a validation set composed of 20\% of links and non-links for each network.
-We used three different sets for the hyperparameters shape $r$ and scale $p$ of WMMSB.
-Regardless of the values of these hyperparameters, one can observe that the augmented model WMMSB-bg is less prone to overfitting, usually converges to a better solution and only needs a small proportion of the total number $N^2$ of edges to do so.
+We used three different sets for the hyper-parameters shape $r$ and scale $p$ of WMMSB.
+Regardless of the values of these hyper-parameters, one can observe that the augmented model WMMSB-bg is less prone to overfitting, usually converges to a better solution and only needs a small proportion of the total number $N^2$ of edges to do so.

 \begin{figure}[h]
 \centering